hertz-contrib/sessions/README.md

 This is a middleware for hertz.

 Hertz middleware for session management with multi-backend support:

 - [Cookie-based](#cookie-based)
 - [Redis](#redis)

+This repo is forked from [sessions](https://github.com/hertz-contrib/sessions) and adapted for hertz.

 ## Usage
 ### Start using it